-Today, Moore and his wife Claire own and operate a cattle ranch and vineyard in St. Helena in California's Napa Valley.
-While he does not make wine, his grapes are sold to the Robert Mondavi Winery for the Private Reserve program.
+Moore and his wife Claire owned and operated a cattle ranch and vineyard in St. Helena in California's Napa Valley.
+While he did not make wine, his grapes were sold to the Robert Mondavi Winery for the Private Reserve program.

 A lifelong supporter of the Navy, Moore was the first president of the Naval Aviation Museum in Pensacola and helped raise more than $30 million to construct and develop the museum.

 While he attained much success in his life, Moore said he has no definition for success.
 "At no time in my life have I felt I was a success," he said.
 "I think succeeding is feeling that the better and best is yet to come."
 He advised young people to think of how they can be of service to others.